Is Solar Worth It in Arkansas? (2022 Homeowner's Guide)

 Most homeowners understand that the primary financial benefit of going solar is the reduction in their energy expenses the panels will provide.
 In Arkansas, the abundant sun and excellent net metering policy make it relatively easy for homeowners to significantly offset or eliminate their electric bills.
-At an average monthly electricity cost of $110.33, Arkansans stand to save up to around $1,324 annually on power bills.
+With an average monthly electricity bill of $110.33, Arkansans stand to save up to around $1,324 annually on power bills.
 The average savings a solar system will provide after it pays for itself in Arkansas is approximately $15,567!
 In reality, your savings could end up being even higher.
-These numbers are based on current electricity prices, and power is expected to increase in cost in the future.
+These numbers are based on current electricity prices, and power is expected to become more expensive in the future.
 Going solar means you’ll be able to avoid the negative impact of energy price hikes for the 25+ years your system is expected to produce electricity.

 Lower Taxes & Access to Other Incentives

 The federal and state governments provide several solar incentives to make converting even more appealing and worthwhile.
 Most notable is the solar tax credit (ITC), which is a large credit to your federal income taxes for the year your system is installed and commissioned.
-The ITC is for 26% of your entire system cost, which averages out to around $7,264 in Arkansas.
+The ITC is for 30% of your entire system expense, which averages out to around $8,382 in Arkansas.
 Some additional solar incentives available in Arkansas are listed below: